-Singer-songwriter Johnny Cash was born February 26, 1932, in Kingsland, Arkansas.
-In 1950, Cash joined the Air Force and trained in Texas where he met his first wife.
+Born on February 26, 1932, in Kingsland, Arkansas, Johnny Cash joined the Air Force in 1950 and trained in Texas where he met his first wife.
 After his service and discharge, he formed a band and landed a record deal.
-By the early 1960s, he was a musical superstar.
+By the early 1960s, he was a musical superstar, known for his innovative hit songs with gospel undertones, such as with hit songs like.
 In 1967, he married June Carter.
 He recorded his last track of his final album a week before his death in 2003.

 "I'd like to wear a rainbow every day / and tell the world that everything is o.k. / But I'll try to carry off a little darkness on my back. / Until things are brighter, I'm the Man in Black."

 "I think [country music] speaks to our basic fundamental feelings…of emotions, of love, of breakup, of love and hate and death and dying, mama, apple pie, and the whole thing.
 It covers a lot of territory."

 "I wouldn't let anybody influence me into thinking I was doing the wrong thing by singing about death, hell and drugs.
 'Cause I've always done that.
 And I always will."